 - Ineffective assistance of counsel

 - Admission or exclusion of evidence by the trial court

 - Clear error or abuse of discretion by the trial judge

-This isn't the same as asking for a new trial because the defendant didn't like the outcome; but rather, an appeal will determine whether the conviction itself or the sentence imposed were reached in error.
-Therefore, the appellant (the party who's appealing the verdict) must show a higher court that there were errors in how the trial was conducted.
-This means no new evidence may be considered.
+This isn't the same as asking for a new trial because the defendant didn't like the outcome.
+Instead, an appeal will determine whether the conviction or the sentence was in error.
+Therefore, the appellant (the party who's appealing the verdict) must show a higher court the mistakes conducted by the trial court, not introduce new evidence.

 Criminal Appeals: How and When?